hood-network/patchcord/README.md

 We (Litecord and contributors) are not liable for usage of this software, valid or invalid.
-If you intend to use this software as a "self-hostable Discord alternative", you are soely responsible for any legal action delivered by Discord if you are using their assets, intellectual property, etc.
+If you intend to use this software as a "self-hostable Discord alternative", you are solely responsible for any legal action delivered by Discord if you are using their assets, intellectual property, etc.

 All referenced material for implementation is based off of